daniellima0/etch-a-sketch/README.md

 ## Introduction

 This is a Web version of the old mechanical drawing toy Etch a Sketch,
-built with plain HTML, CSS and Javascript.
-This project is part of The Odin project.
+built with plain HTML, CSS and Javascript and it is part of [The Odin Project](https://www.theodinproject.com/).

 ## Visualize WebPage